 *JPN4501 Japanese for Global Market (3 credits)

-*CMP/AAS 4950 Literature, Culture, and Language in Contemporary Japan (3 credits)
+CMP/AAS 4950 Language, Literature, and Culture of Japan (3 credits)

 CMP/AAS 4906 Critical Approaches to Japanese Popular Culture (3 credits)